 adapted to the capacity of the weak and the weakest of all saints, who are or can be called saints.
 (D&C 89:3)

 If you are one whose physical constitution is among the “weak” or even the “weakest of all saints,” take heart: the Lord has adapted these words of wisdom to your capacity, and if you follow them, the blessings He promises are surely meant for you.

-Whether you are sensitive to wheat or not, I encourage all of us to prayerfully study the Word of Wisdom and to apply the counsel fully.
+Whether you are sensitive to wheat or not, I encourage all of us to prayerfully study the Word of Wisdom and to apply the counsel.
 You may choose to focus on non-gluten grains, or try ancient wheat varieties, or more traditional ways of preparing the wheat.
-But regardless, I encourage you to continue to make grain “the staff of life.”
-No matter what the drawbacks to some grains may or may not be, the only real alternatives to making grain the staff of life are to make animal foods and/or processed foods the staff of life.
+But regardless, I encourage you to continue to make grain the “staff of life.”
+The only real alternatives to making grain the staff of life are to make animal foods and/or processed foods the staff of life.
 These choices are definitely worse and are not defensible, scientifically or scripturally.

 “Come now and let us reason together”